materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Get an API token

 - Click "API access tokens" in the header’s drop-down menu on the right side of the web page.
 - Click "New token" and follow the instructions to create an API token with unlimited lifetime.
-Note that it is only displayed once.
-Keep it in a safe storage and do not to share with anyone else.
-The token will give you access to API endpoints of the data repository when sending requests via the CLI app.
+Keep your token in a safe storage and do not to share with anyone else.
+It will give you access to API endpoints of the data repository when sending requests via the CLI app.

 ### Install the CLI app on your machine, configure, and prepare input files